mabdelatty1987/vmm-v3-script/Lab/cn2/cn2_installation.md

-In this case, the running kernel on kubernetes node is 5.4.0-113-generic, but the supported kernel on CN2 is 5.4.0-110-generic  (cn2/contrail-vrouter-kernel-init-5.4.0-110-generic) (kernel version 5.4.0-113-generic is not supported yet by CN2), which means on the kubernetes nodes, the correct version of kernel must be installed.
+In this case, the running kernel on kubernetes node is 5.4.0-113-generic, but the supported kernel on CN2 is 5.4.0-110-generic  (cn2/contrail-vrouter-kernel-init-5.4.0-110-generic) (by the time this document is written, kernel version 5.4.0-113-generic is not supported yet by CN2), which means on the kubernetes nodes, the correct version of kernel must be installed.

 do the following steps to install the supported kernel version
 1. open ssh session into node **master**